British war crimes: Concentration camps

 As a further strategy, General Lord Kitchener ordered the creation of concentration camps – 45 for Afrikaners and 64 for Black Africans.

 The National Women's Monument at Bloemfontein, South Africa, memorialises those who died in British concentration camps.

 According to historian Thomas Pakenham, "In practice, the farms of Boer collaborators got burnt too – burnt by mistake by Tommies or in reprisal by the commandos.
 So Kitchener added a new twist to farm-burning.
 He decided that his soldiers should not only strip the farms of stock, but should take the families, too.
 Women and children would be concentrated in 'camps of refuge' along the railway line.
 In fact, these camps consisted of two kinds of civilians: genuine refugees – that is, the families of Boers who were helping the British, or at least keeping their oath of neutrality – and internees, the families of men who were still out on commando.
 The difference was crucial, for at first there were two different scales of rations: little enough in practice for the refugees, and a recklessly low scale for the internees."

 Of the 107,000 people interned in the camps, 27,927 Boer women and children died as well as more than 14,000 Black Africans.

-The Pietersburg War Crimes Trials
+The Pietersburg war crimes trials

 The Boer War also saw the first war crimes prosecutions in British military history.
 They centered around the Bushveldt Carbineers (BVC), a British Army irregular regiment of mounted rifles active in the Northern Transvaal.
 Originally raised in February 1901, the BVC was composed mainly of British and Commonwealth servicemen with a generous admixture of defectors from the Boer Commandos.
-After more than a century, the ensuing courts martial remain controversial.

 The letter

-On 4 October 1901, a letter signed by 15 members of the Bushveldt Carbineers (BVC) garrison at Fort Edward was secretly dispatched to Col. F.H.
-Hall, the British Army Officer Commanding at Pietersburg.
+On 4 October 1901, a letter signed by 15 members of the Bushveldt Carbineers (BVC) garrison at Fort Edward was secretly dispatched to Col. F. H. Hall, the British Army Officer Commanding at Pietersburg.
 Written by BVC Trooper Robert Mitchell Cochrane, a former justice of the peace from Western Australia, the letter accused members of the Fort Edward garrison of six "disgraceful incidents":